Lamarcke/Jakan/README.md

 ### JakanMisc

-Client for everything not search-related.
-Like recommendations, top, etc.
+Client for everything not related to main media requests.
+Like recommendations, top, schedules etc.

-To be implemented.

 ### JakanUsers

 Client for interacting with MAL's public user endpoints.
-Only public endpoints may be used.
+Only public endpoints are available.

 -   [x] User anime list
 -   [x] User manga list